ben-duffin/xServer/README.md

 * "stop" to pause server from accepting new connections
 * "start" to resume server allowing new connections
 * "shutdown" to close down the server
+* "info" to view the currently connected clients information
+* "kill:xxx" to kill a client where "xxx" is the client id